braxtons12/Cnx/README.md

 ### Collections

-C2nxt collections provide type-safety, iterators, the ability to use user-provided default and copy constructors, and destructors, for stored types, and, where applicable, are allocator aware.
+Cnx collections provide type-safety, iterators, the ability to use user-provided default and copy constructors, and destructors, for stored types, and, where applicable, are allocator aware.
 For more details on collections, see the documentation on the specific collection.